 As you may have figured already, your toothbrush tends to harbor bacteria, germs, and infections each day.
 This is why it is extremely important to take care of your toothbrush so you don’t risk getting yourself sick and so you don’t harm your smile.
-To help you care for your chompers each day and keep your toothbrush in tip-top shape, our Simpson Dental Associates team recommends doing the following things:
+To help you care for your chompers each day and keep your toothbrush in tip-top shape, our Simpson Dental PLLC team recommends doing the following things:

 · Wash your hands.
 If you have clean hands, the chances of you transferring germs to your brush decrease.
 So, wash your hands with warm water and soap before and after you brush and floss your teeth.